amanajmani/Products-Comparison/README.md

 Clone the repository and run this project using the following command

 ### `npm start`
-for Running the app in the development mode.
+for Running the app in development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.